ntustison/flow_models/README.md

             beachball/
     ```

-3. Then run train.py:
+### B. To run the training
+1. Enter the python environment created above if not already in:  `source .venv/bin/activate`

-    There are a number of status/info lines spewed by Tensorflow and Tensorflow
+2. Set environment variable `export TF_CPP_MIN_LOG_LEVEL=2` to squelch a number of status/info lines spewed by Tensorflow and Tensorflow
-    Probability (TFP) that I don't find helpful and that make a mess.
-To squelch
+    Probability (TFP) that I don't find too helpful and that make a mess in the console output.
+(Similarly note I've put a python line
-    those I first set environment variable `export TF_CPP_MIN_LOG_LEVEL=2` in my
-    shell that I'll run the training in.
-Similarly note I've put a python line
-    at the top of train.py to squelch `UserWarning`s that are spewed by TFP.
+    at the top of train.py to squelch `UserWarning`s that are spewed by TFP.)
-    In any case, then you can simply run: `python train.py`
+3. Run `python train.py`.